Eamonn McCrystal: Television, film and radio

 McCrystal made an appearance in the 2014 film Big Stone Gap, directed by Adriana Trigiani and starring Ashley Judd, Patrick Wilson and Whoopi Goldberg.
 He also appeared in the 2016 film God's Not Dead 2, and guest-starred in the sitcom Hitting The Breaks.

-On December 13, 2018, "The Music of Christmas with Eamonn McCrystal" was released on Amazon Prime Video.
+On 13 December 2018, "The Music of Christmas with Eamonn McCrystal" was released on Amazon Prime Video.

-In February 2020 Eamonn co-created, produced and directed an 8-part vegan cooking show “New Day New Chef” with Jane Velez-Mitchell which debuted on Amazon Prime Video and later aired on PBS.
-In June 2020 a stand alone 6-part version of the show titled, "New Day New Chef : Support and Feed Edition" aired on Amazon Prime Video and featured Maggie Baird, Billie Eilish and Finneas.
+In February 2020 Eamonn co-created, produced and directed an 8-part vegan cooking show "New Day New Chef" with Jane Velez-Mitchell which debuted on Amazon Prime Video and later aired on PBS.
+In June 2020 a stand-alone 6-part version of the show titled, "New Day New Chef : Support and Feed Edition" aired on Amazon Prime Video and featured Maggie Baird, Billie Eilish and Finneas.
 A third and final season of the original "New Day New Chef" series was released in October 2020.

 In October 2020 Eamonn and his production company "Inspired." signed with The Gersh Agency for representation.

+Production and showrunning

+McCrystal has established himself as a television producer and showrunner.
+He is the owner of "Inspired," a production company based in Los Angeles, California.
+Through this company, McCrystal has created and produced a variety of television shows across different genres: